holoviz/panel/doc/how_to/migrate/streamlit/interactivity.md

 Both Streamlit and Panel are *reactive* frameworks that *react* when you interact with your application.
 But they work very differently:

+In Streamlit

+- your script is run once when a user visits the page.
-- Streamlit executes the whole script *top to bottom* on user interactions.
+- your script is rerun *top to bottom* on user interactions.

-- Panel executes the application script once per user session and specific *bound* functions on user interactions.
+In Panel

+- your script is run once when a user visits the page.
+- only *specific, bound functions* are rerun on user interactions.

-With Panels interactivity architecture you will be able develop and maintain large, advanced and fast apps.
+With Panels interactivity architecture you will be able develop and maintain larger and more complex apps.

 ---